shanwilkinson2/pop_pyramid/README.md

 # pop_pyramid
-making population pyramids
+Making population pyramids

 * pulls data from NOMIS using the nomisr package to access their API
 * makes a ggplot population pyramid
-* makes a plotly population pyramid
+* makes a plotly population pyramid (with fancy colouring & less fancy)